 Train services from Edinburgh Waverley to Tweedbank, roughly a mile from Abbotsford, run 7 days a week and take just under an hour.
 For a full train timetable, please check Scotrail or Traveline Scotland.

-From Tweedbank Station, you can either walk or catch the Abbotsford Minibus at the times below.
+From Tweedbank Station, you can either walk or catch the Abbotsford Minibus (until 31st October).
 The minibus is staffed entirely by volunteers, so the times could be subject to change.
 Please phone us if you have any questions or accessibility needs, so we can arrange for suitable support.
 Your day out is just a 10 minute ride from the station and for your convenience, the shuttle is timed to coincide with trains from and to Edinburgh.

 Bus services run from Edinburgh to Carlisle via Galashiels, taking just under 1.5 hours.
-Visitors can transfer to local buses as well as the 'Border Weaver' service at Galashiels Bus Station or at Tweedbank Station.
-The ‘Border Weaver’ bus service runs Monday to Friday, taking only a few minutes to our Visitor Centre.
-Please check the schedule to plan your journey.
-Alternatively, bus services X62 and 72 stop at the Tweedbank roundabout, a short stroll from Abbotsford.
+Visitors can transfer to local buses as well as the 'Hop on Hop off service' at Galashiels Bus Station or to local buses at Tweedbank Station.
+Bus services X62 and 72 stop at the Tweedbank roundabout, a short stroll from Abbotsford.
 Several local bus routes stop at Galafoot Bridge, 10 minutes walking distance via a public footpath to Abbotsford.

 Walking and cycle routes are easy alternatives, with the walk from Tweedbank Station taking only 20 minutes if you follow the signposted 'Abbotsford Link'.
 For a scenic riverside walk, you can take the Borders Abbeys Way.

 We offer free parking for cars, coaches as well as bicycles in the Visitor Centre car park.